kwaldenphd/python-intro/README.md

 # How to submit this lab (and show your work)

-Moving forward, lab notebooks will be submitted as `.py` files.
+Moving forward, we'll submit lab notebooks as `.py` files.

 One option is to have a `.py` file that you use to run code and test programs while working through the lab.
 When ready to submit the lab notebook, you add comments and remove extraneous materials.